 With a strong inter-sector focus, InnoChain connects “research in practice” with “research in academia”.
 Assembling 6 internationally recognised academic research environments leading research into computational design in architecture and engineering and 14 innovation pioneering industry partners from architecture, engineering, design software development and fabrication, the programme will establish a shared training platform for 15 early stage researchers.
 The network creates a structured training programme focussed on supervision of individual research projects, an inter-sector secondment programme as well as collective research events including workshop-seminars, colloquia, summer school and research courses that provide a unique opportunity for young researchers to obtain new knowledge and skills positioning them between strong innovative research practice and influential industrial impact.

-First Year Colloquium and Research Exhibition „Design Probes“ in Vienna on March 7-8, 2017
+Second Year Colloquium and Research Exhibition „Prototypes“ in Barcelona on February 12-14, 2018

 On February 12-14,2018 the InnoChain Second Year Colloquium and Research Exhibition “Prototypes” will take place at COAC... read more